jigx-com/jigx-docs-examples/docs/Expressions/Path Operators.md

 :::

 ::::VerticalSplitItem
-In this example** **the `Filter` path operator is used to create a filter for data records marked as Active or Inactive.**&#x20;
+In this example the `Filter` path operator is used to create a filter for data records marked as Active or Inactive.
+**Example**:
-**See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/filter.jigx" target="_blank">GitHub</a>.
+See the full code sample in [GitHub]("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/filter.jigx).

 :::CodeblockTabs
 filter.jigx